javaee/glassfish/hk2/src/site/markdown/aop-example.md

 no corresponding object is found in the cache then a new object will be created with the call to proceed.

-Both of the above interceptors use no HK2 API and can therefore be used in any AOP alliance system.
+Both the method and constructor interceptors use no HK2 API and can therefore be used in any AOP alliance system.
 However there is nothing preventing writers of AOP alliance interceptors from using HK2 services as AOP alliance interceptors, in which case they could do things like inject transaction or security managers.

 ### Using Interceptors in HK2

 In order to use AOP Alliance interceptors in HK2 an instance of the [InterceptionService][interceptionservice] must be added to the HK2 registry.
 An implementation of [InterceptionService][interceptionservice] must be in the Singleton scope.
-It has the job of determining which HK2 services (ActiveDescriptors) are candidates to use interception and then to specify exactly which methods and constructors of those services should be intercepted.
+It has the job of determining which HK2 services ([ActiveDescriptors][activedescriptor]) are candidates to use interception and then to specify exactly which methods and constructors of those services should be intercepted.

-In our example we create an annotation called Cache that when placed on a method or constructor indicates that that method or constructor should be intercepted with the caching interceptor.
-This is the definition of our annotation:
+This example uses an annotation called Cache that when placed on a method or constructor indicates that that method or constructor should be intercepted with the caching interceptor.
+This is the definition of the Cache annotation:

 ```java
 @Retention(RUNTIME)